 During 24 years in the communication sector, Wallace worked on advanced technology, new design methods and emerging business applications.
 His career spanned contributions to the first-ever use of speech recognition in the telephone network through to communication solutions for health-care providers.
 He maintained a collaboration with Carleton as a sponsor of innovative university research and continued to build his skills by completing numerous educational programs in business and finance.

-His current research focusses on sensor and signal processing technology related to human cognition and cognitive decline.
+His research focused on sensor and signal processing technology related to human cognition and cognitive decline.
 A key piece within international collaborations among universities and hospitals, his work will inform technology that will allow individuals to live at home longer and reduce the need for intervention by caregivers.
 Meanwhile, as an instructor in SCE, he provides hundreds of engineering students each year with their first introduction to computer programming.

 His involvement with the Carleton community has now spanned decades – as a student, corporate leader and sponsor, researcher and instructor.